wikimedia/operations-puppet/modules/stdlib/README.markdown

 *Type*: rvalue.

+**Please note:** This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

 **Note:** this uses the Puppet master's implementation of crypt(3).
 If your environment contains several different operating systems, ensure that they are compatible before using this function.

 #### `range`